admin-shell-io/questions-and-answers/README.md

 ```

 In case the endpoints are provided in conjunction with other specifications, e.g., in dataspaces, the remaining fields can be used to provide more information to the client.
 In particular, the `subprotocol` shall state which combination of AAS with which other specification is used.
-In case IDS connectors control the access to AAS endpoints, `IDS` ("AAS-over-IDS") can be used.
+In case IDS connectors control the access to AAS endpoints, `DSP` (read like "AAS over the Dataspace Protocol") can be used.
 The `subprotocolBody` can for instance provide information on dataspace-specific data asset identifiers as well as authorisation endpoints.

 Example for a Submodel endpoint which is offered through a dataspace connector:
 ```